Kiss Me, Son of God: Religion and Music Collide in TMBG’s Masterpiece

 “Kiss me, Son of God.”

-If you love this song and want to share your feelings about it, please share them in the comments or feel free to message me anywhere.
-If you have a traumatic or frustrating experience with religion and want a safe place to vent about that as well, I’m all ears.
-You can comment, message or email me.
+If this song has touched you too, please share your thoughts in the comments or feel free to message me.
+If you’ve had frustrating or traumatic experiences with religion, and need a safe place to vent, I’m all ears.
+Comment, message, or email me.
 I’ve got you.

 This is a very interesting point and as an areligious person it definitely appeals but for me, even in 1990 or 1991 when I first heard the song, I equated Kiss Me, Son of God with Donald Trump.
 If like me you’re a child of not only the 80s but of the NY/NJ area, you’d have been constantly exposed to Trump’s brand of narcissistic self-promotion. the song has only gotten more spot on as the years have passed imo.
 Give it a listen with that in mind and ( I hope) enjoy the nuances.
 Love your blog it’s a lot of fun 🥰